-I set out to create an animated tile ad and decided it would grab a bit more attention as a five-frame GIF.
+I set out to create a tile ad and decided it would grab a bit more attention as a five-frame, animated GIF.

-I tried to send the GIF file to the client for review, embedded in an email, but it got lost in transit.
-So, I posted it on PFG’s Facebook Business Page the same way I would upload a photo or a video and a surprise discovery was revealed.
+When I posted it on PFG’s Facebook Business Page the same way I would upload a photo or a video, a surprise discovery was revealed.
 Facebook converted the GIF, which was set to loop 3 times and then rest, into a 15-second, auto-playing, video that now looped endlessly.
 The looping video really catches the eye on an otherwise static Facebook page.

 If you upload them to a personal profile, they are also converted to a looping video.
 Facebook only allows GIFs to remain in their native format if they are linked from another location like Giphy.